vkacherov/azure-app-service-workshop/README.md

 App Service is a platform-as-a-service (PaaS) offering of Microsoft Azure.
 It allows you to create web and mobile apps for any platform or device.
 Integrate your apps with SaaS solutions, connect with on-premises applications, and automate your business processes.
 Azure runs your apps on fully managed virtual machines (VMs), with your choice of shared VM resources or dedicated VMs.

+## Prerequisites

+In order to successfully complete this lab you will need:

+- An active Microsoft Azure Subscription.
+If you do not have a current subscription, you can create one using the **[free trial](https://azure.microsoft.com/en-us/free/)**
+- Node.js 4.x or later.
+You can install Node.js from **[nodejs.org](https://nodejs.org/en/)**
+- Visual Studio Code.
+Visual Studio Code is a free, open source, cross platform development environment.
+You can install it from **[code.visualstudio.com](http://code.visualstudio.com)**
+- Git installed and in your system path - You can install Git from **[git-scm.com/downloads](https://git-scm.com/downloads)**

 ## [Lab 1 - Provisioning an Azure App Service](/lab1)

 * Create an App Service Environment (ASE)